autoppia/autoppia_web_agents_subnet/docs/validator.md

 ./scripts/validator/deploy_mongo.sh
 ```

-Change mongo url in .env if you have deployed in another IP or Port.
+Change mongo url in .env if you have deployed it in another IP or Port.

 ```bash
 MONGODB_URL="mongodb://localhost:27017"
 ```

-5. Copy your configuration data to .env:
+5. Set up .env

 ```bash
 # Edit .env with your configuration